 There are also different view preferences like standard or water.
 Naturally, a water view will cost you more unless you are fortunate to receive a complimentary upgrade.

-And if you want to go all out, ask your travel agent about a one-bedroom, deluxe, or presidential suite.
-A suite would provide extra beds if you are a larger group.
-I recommend using Kristen at Firefly Travels.
-She knows all about the higher-end rooms and club level.
+And if you want to go all out, ask your travel agent about a one-bedroom, deluxe, or one of the presidential suites.
+A suite is a great option if you are a larger group.
+In fact the, casitas executive suites sleeps up to 8 guests.

 When staying at a moderate, I don’t think you can do any better as far as recreation goes.
 Disney’s Coronado Springs Resort offers a huge recreation area called The Dig Site.
 In addition, they have two fitness centers, a great jogging trail, a wilderness walk, and more!

-The thing I love most about The Dig Site is there are so many recreation activities combined in one location.
+The thing I love most about The Dig Site pool area is there are so many recreation activities combined in one location.
 Meaning there’s always something for everyone.

 The Lost City of Cibola Pool has a 123-foot long water slide with a jaguar water feature included in the design.